Get it on Fab Store

 BlueLineGraph

-The "Hands" of the plugin.
+The "Hands" of the Blueprint tools.
 Implements the FBlueLineManhattanRouter for orthogonal wire management and the FBlueLineGraphCleaner Genetic Engine.
 It handles all low-level Slate interaction and node manipulation.

 The Manhattan Routing Engine